 After you identify your State B, explore further with this free tool called CPA mobility.

 If you have trouble identifying a specific state, or you need more information, there is a database that contains the rules and regulations of all the state boards regarding CPA licensing.
 Everyone can access with a fee.
 If you are serious about the exam, I encourage that you free up half a day and buy a 24-hour pass for US$10.
 It’s worth it.

 If you need the CPA title for credentials only (i.e. not for practicing public accounting), and that you have no clue and don’t want to take extra courses to fulfill the 150-hour requirement, take a look at Guam’s inactive license.
 They don’t require 150 credit hours, social security number, and experience, but you must have a concentration in accounting.

 This is not an ideal choice because the inactive status has certain restrictions, including the fact that your license is not seen as equivalent and may affect your ability to be recognized / practice in other states.

-Leslie-Anne from Wiley CPAexcel offers assistance in CPA exam credit transfer.
-She charges a fee and there is no guarantee of success, but her 16+ years of experience is a good bet to make it happen for you.
+There are professionals that offer assistance in CPA exam credit transfer.
+They charge a fee and there is no guarantee of success, but it may save you time and effort.